MaryamYasser23/Basic_Network_Sniffer/README.md

 # Basic Network Sniffer
 This project is a part of my CodeAlpha internship.
-It involves building a network sniffer in Python that captures and analyzes network traffic.
+It involves building a network sniffer in Python for Linux OS that captures and analyzes network traffic.

 ## Overview
 This network sniffer captures Ethernet frames and processes various network layer protocols including `IPv4`, `TCP`, `UDP`, and `ICMP`.
 The script uses raw sockets to capture packets and provides detailed information about the packets in a structured format.